World must eliminate fossil fuel emissions, OECD chief says

 He said simply reducing emissions would not be enough to lower the economic costs because carbon dioxide accumulates in the atmosphere.

-Sixty percent of every tonne of CO2 emitted now will still be in the atmosphere 20 years from now and 45 percent 100 years from now, he said, citing a scientific report this year from several universities and research centres around the world.
+Sixty percent of every ton of CO2 emitted now will still be in the atmosphere 20 years from now and 45 percent 100 years from now, he said, citing a scientific report this year from several universities and research centers around the world.

 "We need to achieve zero emissions from fossil fuel sources by the second half of the century," Gurria told reporters at a briefing in London.